campudus/tableaux/GETTING_STARTED.md

 1337.42
 ```

 To store date and time information the data types `date` and `datetime` can be used.
+For representation of dates and times we use ISO 8601.
+Combined date and time always includes UTC time zone information.

 ```
 // date example